quantumxt/beluga/README.md

 # Beluga

-Run ROS2 in a dockerised environment!
+Run ROS2 in a dockerised environment, which automatically detects the host hardware and selects the runtime accordingly.

 > **System tested**
 > - ✅ Ubuntu 22.04 (amd64/arm64)